 Furthermore, exceptional underwater visibility makes it perfect scuba-diving country(as shown in picture opposite, taken by Cy Sullivan).
 Some of the most spectacular views in the island are below the waves – submerged cliffs, stacks and caves of long-drowned shorelines.
 In addition to the profusion of wrecks, the submarine scenery and wildlife are major attractions for sport divers and underwater photographers.
 Home to one of the richest marine environments around the British Isles.

 In Shetland, as elsewhere, people are more and more inclined to seek out local food.
 There’s an abundance of it, with really fresh fish and shellfish, excellent lamb and beef, seasonal vegetables and fantastic bakery produce.
-The local dairy produce is also fantastic and includes milk, cream and cheese.
+The local dairy produce is also fantastic and includes milk, butter milk, butter and cream.
 There is a rich food heritage too so don't go home without trying some of the traditional treats, such as reestit mutton, salt beef and bannocks.
 Shetland also produces beer and gin.
-There are two small, family-run breweries, one in Lerwick and one in Unst .
+There are two small breweries, one in Lerwick and one in Unst .
 Shetland Reel gin is made in distillery on Unst.
 We are happy to recommend places to eat and source great food in the Islands.
 Inspiration can also be found on the Taste of Shetland website.

 There are also a large number 'Sunday teas' held throughout the summer in the large network of community hall.
 Get a taste of traditional baking treats while enjoying meeting the friendly locals over a cuppa.